mrwingkong/portix-linux/kwin/wallpaper-consistency.md

 1. `iio-sensor-proxy` feeds orientation data to KWin.
 2. KWin rotates the output → logical width/height changes.
 3. The script detects the change via Qt.
-4. It waits for the geometry change to settle, then restarts `swaybg` on the correct output.
+4. It restarts `swaybg` with the matching wallpaper.
 5. PCManFM-Qt stays transparent so the wallpaper is visible and icons still work.

 ---

-*Updated August 2026 – includes sensor service + more robust rotation handling*
+*Updated August 2026 – includes iio-sensor-proxy OpenRC service*